FOR ACTIVELY RISING YOUTH

 Ms. Ida Barbour

-Solutions For At Risk Youth is proud to announce the addition of Ms. Ida Barbour to the SFARY team.
+Support For Actively Rising Youth is proud to announce the addition of Ms. Ida Barbour to the SFARY team.
 Ida comes with 33 years of experience as a Clinical Social Worker at Youth Family Services and Kaiser Permanente where she spent the majority of her time assisting those who were in need of social and mental health services.
 Ms. Barbour helped countless individuals in her position with Kaiser but that wasn't enough.

 Her quest for knowledge and understanding, along with her interest in helping others motivated her to continue her education in social work by enrolling at the University of California at Berkeley, where she received her Masters degree in Social Welfare.